blzjmzk/next-app/README.md

 - building an api
 - integration with MySQL database using Prisma
 - authorization and authentication using NextAuth.js (Google Provider & Credentials)
-- sending emails using React Email and Resend
+- styling emails using React Email
 - styling: daisyUI + TailwindCSS